 Arrests may be made without a warrant when the offense is committed within the view of a peace officer or the peace officer is relying on a credible source, such as another peace officer, who had probable cause to arrest by viewing the offense.
 Some of the most common arrests without a warrant include Public Intoxication, Failure to Identify, and Assault.

 When you receive a citation and sign the citation, you are actually signing a written promise to appear in court.
-If you then fail to plea to the citation, either by mail or in person, that constitutes an additional offense of "Failure to Appear" under the Penal Code.
+If you then fail to plea to the citation, either by mail or in person, you will be set for a Show Cause Hearing.
+If you do not appear, that constitutes an additional offense of "Failure to Appear" under the Penal Code.

 As a result, a Failure to Appear charge is issued, you then have two cases instead of one: the original charge and the failure to appear complaint.